ihmeuw/vivarium_research/docs/source/model_design/concept_model/results_processing_steps/index.rst

 - If something is not verifying, but is close to the target, it could be due to stochastic variation.
 Check and see if it gets closer when you pool across all scenarios, all ages, etc. If so, stoachstic variation could be to blame for the deviation from the target value.
 In this case, consider increasing the simulated population size and/or simulated number of draws.
 Also, try looking at the median value, which may be closer to the target value than the mean is when there are small counts.

+- Remember the distinction between model verification (Do model outputs accurately reflect model inputs?
+Did we make a mistake in *building* the model?) and model validation (Do model outputs accurately represent reality?
+Did we make a mistake in *designing* the model?).
+Be sure to validate model results, including to your own back-of-the-envelope calculation (:ref:`see this page for details <vivarium_best_practices_boe>`) as well as external data sources that may have evaluated similar research questions.

+- Vivarium has an "untracked" population that can cause confusing issues if it is set to something unexpected.
+This is something that may be investigated in the `Interactive Simulation`_

 General list of things to verify
 -----------------------------------